Don’t Ever Give Up

 Janina Bąbka Iwanica phoned me earlier this year to ask whether her children could use the story I had written about her.
 Of course.
 Her voice was much stronger than I expected, because I had heard she had moved to a rest home, and I did not foresee that it would be our last chat.
 She died on 25 October this year.

 I met Pani Janina in February 2013, after I introduced myself and this website project to the Polish community in Wellington.
-Then, Poles had to decide whether to take a risk in backing us by agreeing to be interviewed by someone they did not know.
-Pani Janina took that risk, and I loved her for it.
+Then, Poles had to decide whether to back this website by agreeing to be interviewed by someone they did not know.
+Pani Janina said yes, and I loved her for it.

 I hope these few details of Stasia Błażków Kennedy, Tadeusz Zioło, and Janina Bąbka Iwanica will encourage you to read their full stories, the links for which I list below.
 They were no run-of-the-mill frogs.
 I know they exhausted that heron.